azsdaja/Osnowa/README.md

 * [Extenject](https://github.com/svermeulen/Extenject) (a Zenject fork) for dependency injection

 ## Compatibility
-Osnowa is confirmed to be compatible with 2019.2.9-2019.2.21 versions and probably newer ones.
-It's not compatible with Unity 2018.
+Current version is compatible with Unity 2019.4 (LTS).
+If needed, it shouldn't be a problem to migrate it to newer or older Unity.

 ## State of the project